XtereO/sorting-points-spirally/README.md

 points_order = sort_points_spirally(points, True)
 # result is [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
-# it has True as second arg so it also will show the result as a plot
+# it has True as a second arg so it also will show the result as a plot
 ```

 ## Setup launching

-First you should define virtual environment (base module venv of python is used), in the root directory of project run these commands in your terminal to create and activate virtual environment:
+First you should define a virtual environment (basic module venv of python is used), in the root directory of the project run these commands in your terminal to create and activate the virtual environment:

 `python -m venv venv`

 `.\venv\Scripts\activate`

-After that run command to install required packages for this projects:
+After that run the following command to install required packages for this projects:

 `pip install -r req.txt`

-Then run `pip install -e .` in the root of project so you can setup "importing" paths between folders src and tests.
+Then run `pip install -e .` in the root of the project so you can setup the "importing" paths between the folders src and tests.

-To run tests you should run this command in the root of project:
+To run all tests you should run this command in the root of the project:

 `pytest tests`